 ton dunamenon (dunami) pres. pas. part. "which can" - being able.
 The participle is adjectival, attributive, limiting "word"; "the word which is able."

 swsai (sozw) aor. inf. "save" - to save.
 The infinitive is complementary, completing the sense of "is able".
 "Save" in what sense.
 Many commentators see "save" in the terms of "eternal salvation", but the wisdom sense of "set free to live a full life" seems more likely.
 Such an interpretation does not imply that James is unaware of the gospel and of its promise of eternal life, just that James is addressing the practical business of living as a believer in a world now limited by sin.

-uJmwn gen. pro. "you" - [the soul] of you.
+uJmwn gen. pro. "you" - [the souls] of you.
 The genitive is adjectival, possessive.
 Again, James may have in mind "the sowing of the seed, that is, the gospel message, [which] will yield as its fruit salvation", TH.
 Yet, the more common sense for the word, "life / being / existence / inner self ....", linked with "save", probably means little more than living a full and happy life.

 Instruction #4: Genuine Christianity is neither sentimental nor unpractical, v22-25.
 James now warns his readers "against sentimental and unpractical religion.
 There is a kind of religious person who can enjoy listening to a preacher, and being present at a public act of prayer, but who fails to translate their faith into effective action in daily life", Mitton.
 "Only faith which will serve (make a person blessed) is that which results in obedience to Christ's directives", Davids, so "embrace and practice the word", Vlachos.
 Unlike the NIV which reverses the wording, we are better served with the Gk. order; "be doers of the word, and not merely hearers who deceive themselves", NRSV.
 The wording and order of the NRSV is followed in this verse.